-NameGen is a web-based name generator.
+NameGen is a name generator for Windows computers.
 Some people who may find it useful include:

 - Fantasy fiction authors can use it to create character names.